M-o-a-T/moat/doc/common/cbor.rst

     >>8      string/2b  \x82\x79
     >>>10    pstring/H  >\0              %s

-Shorter file type strings would require 24 additional entries in ``file``'s magic pattern file (as it cannot mask the high bits of a string's length field), which seems excessive.
+Shorter descriptive strings would require 24 additional entries in ``file``'s magic pattern file (as it cannot mask the high bits of a string's length field), which seems excessive.